lukeolson13/capstone/README.md

 ### Model Selection ###

+The initial hope was to use a time series model, or even something more complex, such as an LSTM (long short-term memory) RNN (recurrent neural network), to model the seasonal fluctuations that, to an extent, theft tends to follow.
+However, the dataset only included ~11 months of data; therefore, there wasn't enough data to defend using such a model.

-Twelve untuned regression models were tested using K-Fold Cross Validation (three are not pictured), and their negative mean absolute errors were compared:
+Instead, twelve untuned regression models were tested using K-Fold Cross Validation (three are not pictured), and their negative mean absolute errors were compared:

 <p align="center">
 <img src="/images/model_selection.png" width="100%">
 </p>

 From here, Random Forests, Gradient Boosting, and Multilayer Perceptron were further tested (via GridSearchCV) in order to determine the optimal model for this dataset.
-Ultimately, Multilayer Perceptron was chosen (a vanilla neural net).
+Ultimately, Multilayer Perceptron was chosen (a vanilla neural network).

 ### Per Item Prediction ###